ViktorFairuschin/PINN/README.md

-# pinn
+# Physics Informed Neural Network

 This is a TensorFlow implementation of physics informed neural network for one-dimensional wave equation.